openreview/openreview-expertise/README.md

 A key part of matching papers to reviewers is having a good model of paper-reviewer affinity.
 This repository holds code and tools for generating affinity scores between papers and reviewers.

+## Prerequisites

+This repository requires [RedisAI](https://oss.redis.com/redisai/) to be installed.
+We recommend to use Docker image `redislabs/redisai`, however you can install it directly from the source code as explained [here](https://oss.redis.com/redisai/quickstart/).

 ## Installation

 This repository only supports Python 3.6 and above.